-Unfortunately, we cannot schedule all appointments for students during after school hours.
-However, because most appointments are scheduled 6 to 12 weeks apart, patients will miss minimal school due to their orthodontic treatment.
-And, we will make a sincere effort to meet your scheduling needs.
+Unfortunately, Dr. Held cannot schedule all appointments for students during after school hours.
+However, because most appointments are scheduled eight to 12 weeks apart, patients will miss minimal school due to their orthodontic treatment.
+Dr. Held will make a sincere effort to meet your scheduling needs.

 Yes.
-We understand your busy schedule, and we are happy to help you to make the most of your time.
-On some occasions, we may request to speak with a parent when he or she returns, so we ask that parents check in with our Scheduling Coordinator upon their return to our office.
+Dr. Held understands your busy schedule, and is happy to help you to make the most of your time.
+On some occasions, Dr. Held may request to speak with a parent when he or she returns, so she asks that parents check in upon their return to the office.

 Can I still play sports?

-Yes, but we do recommend wearing a mouthguard for all contact sports.
-We have special mouthguards for our patients to protect your teeth, braces, and jaw joints.
-Just ask, and we will be happy to fit you with a mouthguard.
+Yes, but Dr. Held recommends wearing a mouthguard for all sports.
+She has special mouthguards for patients to protect their teeth, braces, and jaw joints.
+Just ask, and she will be happy to fit you with one.